Broadband spectral analysis of MXB 1659-298 in its soft and hard state: Discussion

-The best-fit value of the rel$_{refl}$ parameter, that is the relative reflection normalization of the component {\sc rxfconv} is $0.30 \pm 0.08$ and $ 0.71 \pm 0.12$ for the high-flux (optically thick corona) and low-flux spectrum (optically thin corona), respectively.
-The value of $0.30 \pm 0.08$ is compatible with a spherical corona in the inner part of the accretion disk \citep[see][]{Dove_97}, while the value of $ 0.71 \pm 0.12$ suggests a larger superposition of the corona to the disk.
+The best-fit value of the rel$_{refl}$ parameter, that is, the normalization of the {\sc rxfconv} component, is $0.22^{+0.12}_{-0.05}$ and $ 0.48 \pm 0.06$ for the high-flux spectrum (optically thick corona) and low-flux spectrum (optically thin corona), respectively.
+These values describe a scenario well in which a spherical corona is present in the inner part of the accretion disk \citep[see Fig. 5 in][]{Dove_97}.
+The reflecting radius is a factor 1.2 larger than the coronal radius in the high-flux state, and the two radii are compatible with each other in the low-flux state.